American Road Race of Champions (FB and FC classes)

 - Brabham BT29 (Thomas E. Kornell): Sold new to Tom Kornell (Seal Beach, CA) and raced in SCCA Divisional and Pro Formula B in 1971 and 1972.
 Kornell added a sports car nose and a more substantial rollhoop amongst other changes.
 He ordered a Brabham BT41 for 1973 and the BT29 went to Fred Opert as a trade.
 Subsequent history unknown.

 - Lola T240 [HU12] (Quin Calhoun): Identified as the #8 Lola T240 raced by Quin Calhoun (Chicago, IL) in CenDiv FB events in 1971, scoring 16 points in FB that season.
 Retained and raced again in CenDiv in 1972 but only scored 1 point.
 To Carmon Solomone (Woodridge, IL) for 1973 and raced in Pro and CenDiv events over the next two seasons.
-Subsequent history unknown.
-Said to have been bought by an unknown owner c1991 and owned for 20 years before being advertised c2011.
+History then unknown until 1981, when it was bought from somebody in Chicago by Dan Walker (Oyster Bay, NY).
+He autocrossed it for a couple of years, advertising it in December 1983, then sold it to somebody in Jackson Hole, Wyoming.
+Again its history is then unknown, but it is said to have been bought by an unknown owner c1991 and owned for 20 years before being advertised c2011.
 Mentioned by Kim Baker of vintageracecarsales.com as traded to him around July 2013.
 A car with this number advertised by Greg Jacobs of Ignite Performance in January 2014.

 - Brabham BT29 (Howie Fairbanks): This car was still unraced when Howie Fairbanks (St Paul, MN) bought it in 1970 "still on its shipping pallet from a shop in Philadelphia".
 He fitted a SCA engine and ran the car in Formula C in 1971, taking seven wins and second place at the Run-Offs.
 His partner Jim Blomquist drove it in 1972 and took third at the Run-Offs.
 Fairbanks then sold it to Art Jaworski who continued to run it in FC and, later, in its successor Formula Continental into the mid-1980s.
 The car was then sold for vintage racing and was owned by Richard Balsley in 2011.